eli-b/testing-talk/src/talk.md

-# How do I know if my code even works?
+# How do I even know my code works?

 ---